VoxaAI/voxa/docs/my-first-podcast.rst

 The `buildEnqueueDirective` function is in charge to build a directive object with a queue behavior, which will allow the skill to play the next audio as soon as the current one is finished.

-This is where your code to handle alexa requests goes, you will usually have a State Machine definition, this will include :ref:`states <controllers>`, :ref:`middleware` and a :ref:`Model <models>`, :ref:`views-and-variables`.
+This is where your code to handle alexa requests goes, you will usually have a State Machine definition, this will include :ref:`states <controllers>`, :ref:`middleware <statemachine-skill>` and a :ref:`Model <models>`, :ref:`views-and-variables`.

 data/podcast.js